marialuis-mp/MMM-Controller-for-Social-Robot/README.md

 Depending on which block of the project you are interested, search the 'Usage' section under the corresponding README file:
 - if you want to run the example interaction 'experimentNAO': [README Experiment|Usage](experimentNao/README.md#Usage)
 - if you want to use the 'Theory of Mind' model: [README Model|Usage](lib/tom_model/README.md#Usage)

+## Scientific Article
+### Theory of Mind Model Article
+The scientific article ["Dynamic Mathematical Models of Theory of Mind for Socially Assistive Robots"](https://doi.org/10.1109/ACCESS.2023.3316603) details the development and mathematical formulation of the theory of mind model.
+### Model based controller Article
+The scientific article [URL TO PAPER, will be updated once paper is published] describes the development of the model-based control approach.
+This article also includes the implementation of the approach on a case-study.